mitra-tech/data-analyze-and-report-with-TypeScript/README.md

 ### Tuple
-Is very similar to an array but it's meant to organize elements inside of it in a very specific order
+Is very similar to an array but it's meant to organize elements inside of it in a very specific order Refactoring the CsvFileReader type definition to make it reuseable for any other kind of types (In case of extending the data in the future)

-Refactoring the CsvFileReader type definition to make it reuseable for any other kind of types (In case of extending the data in the future)
+### Abstract Classes: turning the CsvFile into an Abstract Class (Abstract Classes in TS: theey are classes that we are never going to use to create an instance of an object) so not creating an instance of the CsvFile any more.
+The abstract method is going to be implemented by some child classes.